I don't know about you, but I miss taking classes. I miss taking notes, studying, and most of all, learning a ton of new skills.

 I've taken a few awesome courses and certifications through HubSpot Academy, including an inbound marketing certification and a content marketing certification.
 These classes helped me be better at my job, so I started making a list of other classes I could take to learn more skills.
 When I finished the list, I realized that you, dear readers, might have similar skill gaps, so I wanted to share it in a blog post.

-Below are 33 free online courses you can take to beef up your skill set.
+Below is a long list of free online courses you can take to beef up your skill set.
 These offerings vary in time commitment, but many are self-paced so you can work on your own schedule.
-Below are the topics these courses cover:
+The topics these courses cover include:

 Free Online Marketing Courses